haaroonafroz/Deep-Learning-Object-Detection/README.md

 # Results
 ## FasterRCNN-ResNet50
-#### Version: 6/7
+#### Version: 2/7 & 6/7
-The Model is run using the GPU P100 Accelerator for 70 Epochs.
+The Model is trained using the GPU P100 Accelerator in 2 batches, for 70 Epochs.
 | Results   |   Epoch: 1/70   |   Epoch: 40/70    |   Epoch: 70/70 |
 |:---------:|:---------------:|:-----------------:|:--------------:|
 |Training Loss| 2.2911 | 0.5665| 0.3994 |